Easy dump and start Instant Pot hibachi shrimp cooked in 0 minutes on low pressure!

 - 1 tablespoon water

 - Add the sauce ingredients to the Instant Pot.
-Soy sauce, vinegar, ginger, garlic, sugar, and white pepper.
+Soy sauce, vinegar, ginger, garlic, sugar, sesame oil, and white or black pepper.

 - Then add the shrimp, onion, zucchini, mushrooms.

 - Cover with the lid, make sure that the valve is in sealing position.
 Press on manual or pressure cook, and cook on high for 0 minutes.
 When the cooking is finished, quickly release the steam and carefully open the lid.
 (If the sauce is not thick enough, then remove the vegetables or leave them in, and add the slurry which is 1 tbsp of corn starch mixed with 1 tbsp of water, and cook on saute for 1 minute, then return the veggies after the sauce is thickened).

 - Serve over rice and garnish with toasted sesame seeds and chopped green onion or parsley.

 - Make sure that you slice the zucchini and mushrooms into thick slices, as otherwise they will become mushy.
 If you prefer a firmer texture, then cook them separately in a pan and add them to the shrimp and sauce at the end.